Some Error Analysis for the Quantum Phase Estimation Algorithms: Introduction

 \section{Introduction}

 There has been a recent surge of development in quantum simulation algorithms for scientific computing problems, especially those that pose great challenges for classical computers.
 These developments also created demands for precise error estimates.
-The phase estimation algorithm, which is an important application of the quantum Fourier transform, has been a crucial element in many quantum algorithms \cite{cleve1998quantum,nielsen2002quantum}.
-Specific examples include state preparation \cite{rendon2021effects}, the solution of large-scale linear system of equations \cite{harrow2009quantum} and some nonlinear problems \cite{tansuwannont2019quantum}.
-In addition, it also has direct applications in quantum chemistry \cite{bian2019quantum,whitfield2011simulation}.
-The algorithm has been included in various software packages \cite{wille2019ibm,casares2021t}.
+The phase estimation algorithm \cite{kitaev1995quantum}, which is an important application of the quantum Fourier transform, has been a crucial element in many quantum algorithms \cite{cleve1998quantum,nielsen2002quantum}.
+Specific examples include Shor's algorithm \cite{shor1999polynomial}, amplitude estimation \cite{brassard2002quantum}, quantum Metropolis sampling \cite{temme2011quantum}, state preparation \cite{rendon2021effects}, the solution of large-scale linear system of equations \cite{harrow2009quantum} and some nonlinear problems \cite{tansuwannont2019quantum}.
+In addition, it also has direct applications in quantum chemistry \cite{bian2019quantum,whitfield2011simulation,berni2015ab,poulin2018quantum,babbush2018encoding,bauman2020toward,lin2022heisenberg,wan2021randomized}.
+The algorithm has been included in various software packages \cite{wille2019ibm,casares2021t}. \cite{berni2015ab} \cite{xiao2019continuous}

 The phase estimation algorithm is often illustrated for a unitary operator $U$ using its eigenvector $\ket{\psi}$ as the input.
-By applying Hadamard gates, together with controlled-$U$ gates, the algorithm maps the binary bits of the phase variable to the computational basis, which can then by extracted using the inverse quantum Fourier transform \cite{nielsen2002quantum}.
+By applying Hadamard gates, together with controlled-$U$ gates, the algorithm maps the binary bits of the phase variable to the computational basis, which can then be extracted using the inverse quantum Fourier transform \cite{nielsen2002quantum}.